pflanze/cj50/README.md

 You can then open the file [doc-output/index.html](doc-output/index.md) in your browser.

-The above simply uses the generated markdown files contained in the repository.
+`make doc` simply uses the generated markdown files contained in the repository.
 If you edit the documentation in the library files, you need to run `make gendoc` instead to update the markdown files, but that also requires the